Indium Prices

 Simply put, the law of supply and demand determines the price of indium (like it does with other commodities).

 Indium has become a key asset for many industries.
-Increased demand for end products from those industries (e.g., smartphones, aircraft, or solar cells) would increase the demand for this prized commodity.
+Increased demand for end products from those industries (e.g., smartphones, AI datacentres, aircraft, or solar cells) would increase the demand for this prized commodity.

 In terms of supply, indium is considered rare when considering its availability on earth.
 It makes up just one part per million of the earth’s crust, making it much less abundant than more common elements such as copper and aluminum.